 - General liability insurance protects the dealership if customers are injured while on the business’ property.
 This insurance can cover expenses like legal fees and medical bills.

 - Commercial property insurance protects the dealership if its inventory is ever lost or damaged in an event like a fire.

 - Commercial auto insurance covers the expenses, like legal fees and medical bills, that can result if a dealership-owned vehicle is ever in an accident.

-- Workmans comp insurance helps to cover expenses like lost wages and medical bills that can result if an employee is injured while working.
+- Workman’s compensation insurance helps cover expenses like lost wages and medical bills resulting from an employee being injured while working.

-Many factors affect the cost of an insurance policy, including the dealership’s location, the value of its inventory, and even the number of employees that are on staff.
+Many factors affect an insurance policy’s cost, including the dealership’s location, the value of its inventory, and even the number of employees on staff.
 To get the most accurate idea of what insurance policies will cost, request quotes from multiple insurance providers.
 When comparing the quotes, pay attention to important variables like coverage limits and exclusions, premiums, and deductibles.

 Employee salaries aren’t the only expense that comes with hiring staff.
-In addition to salaries, a business’ budget also needs to include expenses like paid time off, health insurance contributions, and workmans comp insurance.
+In addition to salaries, a business’ budget also needs to include expenses like paid time off, payroll taxes, health insurance contributions, and workman’s comp insurance.

-There are a number of steps that a required for hiring an employee.
+There are several steps that are required for hiring an employee.

 Related: Hiring your first employee

 Setting up an accounting system for your car dealerships is critical to the long-term success of your business.